GUIDE

 Team Members

 Tip: You can re-seed (shuffle) the bracket after creation from the bracket management page.
-This re-randomizes the player positions while keeping all the same names.
+This re-randomizes the player positions while keeping all the same names and phone numbers.

 7